 Bunion Surgery Technology in Sugar Land

 A foot bunion is a bony lump that forms on the first joint of the big toe at the point where it attaches to your foot.
 Bunions typically cause foot pain and swelling in the associated area, which can also limit mobility or affect the quality of life.
 There are a variety of bunion treatment options available from your bunion doctor in Sugar Land, including bunion surgery to remove the lump and realign the joint.
-At Advanced Foot and Ankle Specialists, we offer state-of-the-art bunion surgery techniques including bunionectomy, joint realignment, and reconstructive foot surgery to address a previous failed bunion surgery.
+At Advanced Foot & Ankle Specialists, we offer state-of-the-art bunion surgery techniques including bunionectomy, joint realignment, and reconstructive foot surgery to address a previous failed bunion surgery.

 Surgical Techniques